Dynamic Dual Buffer with Divide-and-Conquer Strategy for Online Continual Learning: Methodology

 \subsection{Memory Optimisation Algorithm}

-In this section, we provide the detailed optimisation procedure of the proposed ODEDM approach in \cref{fig:dODEDM}, and we provide the pseudocode of the proposed ODEDM approach in \cref{alg:ODEDM} from the Supplementary Material (SM) in \cref{sec:appendix-a}, respectively.
-The algorithmic description of the proposed ODEDM consists of three steps~:
+In this section, we provide the detailed optimisation procedure of ODEDM in \Cref{fig:dODEDM}, and we provide the pseudocode of the proposed ODEDM approach in \Cref{alg:ODEDM}, respectively.
+The algorithmic description of ODEDM consists of three steps~: \\

-\textbf{Step 1 (Find the cluster prototype).} When seeing a new task $T_i$, we first calculate the number of memory clusters per category using the function defined by \cref{eq:fk}.

-\\ \textbf{Step 2 (Accumulate the data samples).} For each memory cluster, we employ \cref{SampleSelectionCriterion} to selectively store appropriate data samples.
-These sub-memory buffers are added to the long-term memory buffer.
-Also, we update the short-term memory buffer using the reservoir sampling. \\ \textbf{Step 3 (Update the model).} We replay samples from both short- and long-term memory buffers to update the model using the cross-entropy loss function.
+\textbf{Step 1 (Update the model).} We update the model using the cross-entropy loss. \\ \textbf{Step 2 (Find the cluster prototype).} When a task $T_i$ ends, we first select memory clusters per category using \cref{eq:fk}, and then use DAC to recursively refine them. \\ \textbf{Step 3 (Accumulate the data samples).} For each memory cluster, we apply the criterion in \cref{SampleSelectionCriterion} to retain representative samples.
+The resulting sub-memory buffers are then integrated into the long-term memory.
+To maintain the overall buffer capacity, an equal number of samples are concurrently discarded from the short-term memory.